fxu1024/fxu1024.github.io/docs/ds/ecsfailover.md

 ![](../../assets/images/ds/hatest09.png)

-## 3. Conclusion
+## 5. Conclusion

-- When an ECS node goes down, the pods on it will turn into terminating state by default after 300 seconds, and then the cronjob pod-reaper will force deleting them, so that these pods will be evict to other normal nodes immediately.
+- When an ECS node goes down, the workload pods on it will be forcibly deleted by cronjob pod-reaper and rescheduled to other normal nodes.
 But there are two exceptions that require manual intervention.
     - Pod vault-0 can be automatically evicted, but you have to manually unseal vault via CM UI.
     - Pods using local-storage (impala-executor/impala-coordinator/query-executor/query-coordinator) cannot be evicted, please manually delete pvc and pod at the same time.